 Day 1.
 Nairobi

-At your arrival at the Jomo Kenyatta International Airport (JKIA) in Nairobi you will be met by our drivers and the tour leader and transferred to your hotel.
+At your arrival at the Jomo Kenyatta International Airport (JKIA) in Nairobi you will be met by our driver and the tour leader and transferred to your hotel.

 Day 2.
 Nairobi – Maasai Mara National Reserve